-In the battle against ad fraud, some of the basic recommendations to protect ad dollars within the programmatic space is to employ a block list so that ads don’t get served on domains or to IP addresses associated with fraudulent activity.
+In the battle against ad fraud, some of the basic recommendations to protect ad dollars within the programmatic space is to employ a block list so that ads don’t get served from IP addresses associated with fraudulent activity.
 This recommendation has been stressed to both the demand and supply sides of the programmatic ecosystem.
-And while using a block list can be an important first step to weed out fake traffic, users should not be lulled into a sense of security just because they have one.
 Here are five questions to ask about a block list before applying it to your space:

 How often is the list updated?

 A static list, no matter how good its creator is, will become more and more obsolete as time rolls on.
 Yes, a set block list may provide protection against historically bad actors, but the keyword here is “historic”.
 Ad fraudsters are not able to skim billions from the digital advertising industry by standing still.
-Ad fraud moves and morphs constantly and when one domain can no longer swindle advertisers out of ad dollars, another is quickly created.
-The same thing goes for IP addresses - a few extra script details added to a bot can easily change or mask an IP address.
-A block list can be rendered out-of-date in just days, if not hours.
-Without constant upkeep and maintenance block lists can become obsolete, and companies that rely solely on a static list are leaving themselves open to fraud.
+Ad fraud moves and morphs constantly.
+A block list can be rendered out-of-date in a short period of time without constant upkeep and maintenance.
+Companies that rely solely on a static list are leaving themselves open to fraud.